Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Razor Dancer and Wise Steel/Razor Dancer Form.md

 ## Special activation rules

-Whenever the wielder moves away from an ally toward whom she has a positive Major or Defining Tie and then successfully performs a rush action before the start of her next turn, she may reflexively activate [[Razor Dancer Form]].
+Whenever the wielder moves away from an ally toward whom she has a positive Major or Defining [[Intimacy|Tie]] and then successfully performs a rush action before the start of her next turn, she may reflexively activate [[Razor Dancer Form]].
 ## Terrestrial

 The wielder doesn’t gain the form’s [[Accuracy]] bonus.